MorpheusAIs/Docs/Guides/MOR/Mainnet/MOR Rewards Claim Guide.md

 You need to go to the [Distribution](https://etherscan.io/address/0x47176B2Af9885dC6C4575d4eFd63895f7Aaa4790#readProxyContract) contract, open the **"Contract"** tab, then the **"Read as Proxy"** tab.
 Don't forget to connect your wallet by clicking on **"Connect to Web3"** button.

-The rewards are earned every block and to check the amount, you need to call the `2. getCurrentUserReward` function, where you need to enter pool number (`0`) in `poolId_ (uint256)` and your address in `user_ (address)`.
+The rewards are earned every block and to check the amount, you need to call the `2.getCurrentUserReward` function and put as parameters:
+- `poolId_ (uint256)`: pool identifier; enter (`0`) for capital providers pool;
+- `user_ (address)`: user wallet address.

 Click "**Query**".

 As a result, you will find out how many rewards there are at the moment.
-Amount is in WEI and you can use this unit converter calculator https://eth-converter.com to help you.
+Amount is in WEI and you can use this unit converter calculator https://eth-converter.com..

 <img src="/Graphics/Docs%20Graphics/English/MOR%20Claim%20Test%20Guide/rewards.png" width=55% height=55%>

->[!NOTE]
-> The speed of awarding awards has been artificially increased many times for testing purposes.

 ---

 ## How to claim rewards?
-We need to go to the [Distribution](https://etherscan.io/address/0x2e1fF173085A5ef12046c27E442f12f79A0092b7#writeProxyContract) contract, open the **"Contract"** tab, then the **"Write as Proxy"** tab.
+Yoy need to go to the [Distribution](https://etherscan.io/address/0x47176B2Af9885dC6C4575d4eFd63895f7Aaa4790#writeProxyContract) contract, open the **"Contract"** tab, then the **"Write as Proxy"** tab.
-Don't forget to connect your wallet, which should have enough native token to pay for gas.
+Don't forget to connect your wallet by clicking on **"Connect to Web3"** button, which should have enough native token to pay for gas.

 Call the `claim()` function and put as parameters:
 - `claim`: here you need to specify the amount of native token in ETH that you will send with the transaction and that will be used as payment for the gas for a mint on the destination network.
 You can specify more, the remainder will be returned to the sender;
-- `poolId_`: pool identifier; enter "0" for test purpose;
+- `poolId_`: pool identifier; enter (`0`) for capital providers pool;
-- `receiver_(address)`: the address of the user for whom the tokens will be minted.
+- `receiver_(address)`: the address of the user for whom the tokens will be minted. **Double check the address as transaction is irreversible.**

-Click **"Write"** and confirm a transaction.
+Click **"Write"** and confirm the transaction.

 <img src="/Graphics/Docs%20Graphics/English/MOR%20Claim%20Test%20Guide/claim.png" width=55% height=55%>